 Ultrasound of the Liver

-can detect moderate to severe fat accumulation in liver, but fails to diagnose fatty liver if fat accumulation is less than 18 %.
-Inaddition, ultrasound of the liver can be difficult in these patients who are often obese.
-Also, it cannot distinguish between simple fatty liver and NASH.
+An Ultrasound can detect moderate to severe fat accumulation in the liver but fails to diagnose Fatty Liver if fat accumulation is less than 18 %.
+In addition, an ultrasound of the liver can be difficult in these patients who are often obese.
+Also, it cannot distinguish between simple Fatty Liver and NASH.

 CT Scan of the Liver

 In the same way, a CT scan can diagnose moderate to severe fat accumulation in the liver, but the scan can be normal in mild cases.